NestCVNestCV

 The Bottom Line

-However, if you're changing careers, have gaps in your employment, or want to emphasize skills over job titles, the combination format gives you flexibility while still being transparent.
+If you are changing careers, have gaps in your employment, or want to emphasize skills over job titles, the combination format gives you flexibility while still being transparent.

 Start Building Your Resume Today